-Even after being turned into a feature film and nearly being rebooted for the CW this past year, Tales from the Darkside is an anthology show that I still think never got the credit it deserved.
+Even after being turned into a feature film and nearly being rebooted for The CW, Tales from the Darkside is an anthology show that I still think never got the credit it deserved.
 It hasn’t had the time to build a lasting legacy like The Twilight Zone or The Outer Limits.
 It never became the pop culture sensation that Tales from the Crypt did.
 Even though you can still catch Darkside re-airing from time to time, it doesn’t have the same kind of reverence for a huge section of the horror community the way that those other shows do.

 “Trick or Treat”